Below you will learn what expenses can be covered, what types of death scenarios result in a death benefit and which do not.

 Donations to Charities

-You can designate a portion or all of your life insurance payout to go to a charity of your choice, ensuring your philanthropic legacy continues even after your death.
+You can designate a portion or all of your life insurance payout to a charity of your choice, ensuring your philanthropic legacy continues even after your death.

 9